tc39/notes/meetings/2019-10/october-3.md

 MM: This proposal does depend on HandledPromise.
 It is purely trying to make it pleasant to use the functionality of the previous proposal.
 In absence of previous proposal this proposal is meaningless.

-MCN: Why not roll this into the previous proposal then?
+MPC: Why not roll this into the previous proposal then?

 MM: We should apply a very very high bar to new syntax.
 I don’t want the previous proposal to be held up by this proposal.
 If this proposal never gets accepted, the previous proposal still adds tremendous value.